Emergency Services in Malaysia:

 National Number

-From a mobile (GSM Standard)
+From a mobile (GSM standard)

-Operators are fluent in Malay and English.
+Operators speak fluent Malay and English.

 Public Hospitals (KKM)

-- Highly qualified EMS teams.
+- Highly trained EMS teams.

-- Ambulances equipped according to strict national standards.
+- Ambulances equipped to strict national standards.

 Private Hospitals